Aburnethe History, Family Crest & Coats of Arms

 The surname Aburnethe was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland at Abernethy, a parish that " derives its name from Aber, signifying in Gaelic, in conjunction with Nethy, the 'termination of Nethy' which is descriptive of the situation of the church, near the entrance of that river into the Spey."
 The Abernethy family appear in ancient records as lay abbots of the Culdee Monastery of Abernethy in Strathearn in the 12th century.

-Important Dates for the Aburnethe family
+Early History of the Aburnethe family

 This web page shows only a small excerpt of our Aburnethe research.
 Another 212 words (15 lines of text) covering the years 1162, 1189, 1196, 1296, 1399, 1465, 1560, 1680, 1740 and 1680 are included under the topic Early Aburnethe History in all our PDF Extended History products and printed products wherever possible.